 Because you have free will, you are 100% responsible for what you think and choose to do.
 Each morning, whether you are conscious of it or not, your Decision-Maker decides what kind of day [T.30.I – Rules for Decision] you will have by choosing which teacher to follow: Ego or Reason.

 Ego is a negative influence who believes your team is like a battleground [T.23.4].
 Ego is continuously talking inside your mind, urgently telling you it’s a desperate and dangerous world out there.
 You hear the Ego say that people are murderous and out to get you.
 Ego reminds you that it is everyone else’s fault (not yours!) that you are stuck in this constant battle, endlessly suffering within your team.

 Ego is a noisy, wrong-minded teacher, telling you to attack and blame.
 And if you don’t listen and follow Ego’s thought system and do what you’ve been told, Ego attacks and blames you for not adhering to its advice.

 At work, your Ego sees all your team’s challenges and encourages you to respond with attack or blame.
 Ego talks to you like this.

 I can’t believe they’ve all screwed this up.
 How could you be such an idiot as to stand with them?
 I said they were out to get you.
 We should have done our own thing.
 I told you they were going to blame you for this.

 Reason – the Teacher You Want

-Reason, on the other hand, follows a different thought system.
+Reason, on the other hand, follows a different What you believe is your thought system.
+Pause and reflect on this truth, and above all, be thankful that it is true..
 Our guide is quiet, gentle, kind and is ready to partner with you to show you how to behave in a Right-Minded, collaborative way.

 You and Reason both know you and your teammates will be much better off when you rise above the battleground and work together as a unified team.
 According to Reason, your team is a wonderful and safe classroom where you re-learn how to live and work as one.